phildow/swift-snippets/README.md

 ## About

 A snippet is text that replaces an alphanumeric word when the tab key is pressed.
-It exapands the word to the snippet.
+It expands the word into the snippet.

 Snippets also support *fields*, which allow a user to continuing tabbing within the snippet to move the insertion point to predetermined locations in the snippet.
 Consequently a snippet is able to behave like a template with empty placeholders that are efficiently filled in.